 The volume of elective surgery will be increased by an average of 4000 discharges per year.

-85 percent of patients receive their first cancer treatment (or other management) within 62 days of being referred with a high suspicion of cancer and a need to be seen within two weeks by July 2016, increasing to 90 percent by June 2017.
+85% of patients receive their first cancer treatment (or other management) within 62 days of being referred with a high suspicion of cancer and a need to be seen within 2 weeks by July 2016, increasing to 90% by June 2017.

-95 percent of eight months olds will have their primary course of immunisation (six weeks, three months and five months immunisation events) on time.
+95% of 8-months-olds will have their primary course of immunisation (6 weeks, 3 months and 5 months immunisation events) on time.

-90 percent of the eligible population will have had their cardiovascular risk assessed in the last five years.
+90% of the eligible population will have had their cardiovascular risk assessed in the last 5 years.

 Latest health target results